Research project: Reducing spasticity by harnessing the power of nitrous oxide

 Spasticity is a disabling condition that affects hundreds of thousands of Canadians living with neurological disorders, including stroke, cerebral palsy, multiple sclerosis, and brain injuries.
 Spasticity robs people of the use of their limbs, and can be deforming and painful.
-This team has developed a treatment to deep-freeze nerves with nitrogen gas using a tiny probe through the skin.
+This team has developed a treatment to deep-freeze nerves with nitrous oxide gas using a tiny probe through the skin.
 The result is muscle relaxation, restored function for shoulders, arms, hands, and hips, knees, feet, and improved quality of life for many patients. ($88,000)

 VHF: Can you tell us about your research project?